Australia men's national soccer team: 2022 FIFA World Cup resurgence

-As preparation for the World Cup, Australia played two friendlies against neighbouring New Zealand, winning both games.
+As preparation for the 2022 FIFA World Cup, Australia played two friendlies against neighbouring New Zealand, winning both games.
 It began its World Cup quest on 23 November against France, losing 4–1 after initially taking the lead with goal from Craig Goodwin.
 Three days later Australia registered its first World Cup win since 2010, overcoming Tunisia with a header from Mitchell Duke to seal a 1–0 win, sending Australia from bottom to second place.
 Four days later, against UEFA Euro 2020 semi-finalists Denmark, Australia won 1–0, thanks to a Mathew Leckie goal.
 Australia finished the group stage in second place behind France on goal difference, making Australia the first Asian representative to reach the knockout stage in Qatar 2022.
 Australia's resurgence in the group stage was widely watched and followed by Australian supporters.
 Mass celebrations occurred after the upsets over Tunisia and Denmark, and Prime Minister Anthony Albanese called the achievement "magnificent".
 In the round of 16, Australia lost 2–1 to Argentina, with Lionel Messi opening the scoring and Julián Álvarez getting the second after dispossessing Mathew Ryan.
 Australia pulled one back when Goodwin's shot deflected into goal off Enzo Fernández and Garang Kuol almost scored the equaliser in injury time, but his shot was smothered by Argentinian goalkeeper Emiliano Martínez.

 2026 World Cup qualification

 On 20 September 2024, Graham Arnold announced he was stepping down as head coach, two games into the third round of 2026 FIFA World Cup qualifying.
 The Socceroos had only picked up one point from two matches.
-On 23 September 2024, James Johnson announced that Football Australia had appointed Tony Popovic as head coach.
-Popovic led the Socceroos to wins over Japan and Saudi Arabia, and Australia eventually ensured direct qualification to the World Cup for the first time since 2014, and their sixth consecutive World Cup appearance.
+On 23 September 2024, Football Australia's James Johnson announced that Tony Popovic had been appointed as head coach.
+Popovic led the Socceroos to wins over Japan and Saudi Arabia, and Australia eventually ensured direct qualification to the FIFA World Cup for the first time since 2014, and their sixth consecutive World Cup appearance.

+Australia played their first match of the 2026 FIFA World Cup against Turkey on 13 June 2026.
+The match was played at BC Place, Vancouver, British Columbia.
+Goals from Nestory Irankunda and Connor Metcalfe, as well as a clean sheet and eight saves from surprise starting goalkeeper, Patrick Beach, sealed an upset 2-0 victory for Australia.